awesome-foss/awesome-sysadmin/.github/CONTRIBUTING.md

 This is a compilation of **Free and Libre Open Source Software ([FLOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software))**.
 Restrictive licenses (aka Freeware, Shareware) are *not awesome*.
 Please adhere to the following guidelines or your Pull Request will be closed.

+**Submitting your own software is not awesome**, unless you have a healthy ecosystem with a few contributors which aren't your sock puppet accounts.

 ## Commits

 * Search previous suggestions before making a new one.